Why Fiorello's Viva Rai 2 is not broadcast: the reason and when it returns

-Why is Fiorello’s Viva Rai 2 not broadcast as usual on Rai 2?
+Why isn’t Fiorello’s Viva Rai 2 broadcast today – April 25, 2023 – on Rai 2?
 We tell you right away: as announced by Fiorello, the show will not be aired on 24 and 25 April 2023 to respect the Liberation Day bridge.
-In fact, April 25th is a public holiday, the day of liberation from fascism, and for the occasion all the staff of Viva Rai 2 are enjoying the long weekend and a couple of days off.
+Today, April 25, is in fact a public holiday, the day of liberation from fascism, and for the occasion all the staff of Viva Rai 2 are enjoying the long weekend and a couple of days off.
+The show didn’t even air yesterday.
 On the other hand, many Italians will be out these days, taking advantage of the bridge with the weekend just ended.

 When he returns

 But when is Fiorello’s Viva Rai 2 coming back?
 The very early morning show will be back on air regularly starting from Wednesday 26 April 20023, immediately after the Libation feast, with the episodes that will close this very successful first edition.
 How many episodes?
 In all, from the first to the last, 115 shows of 45 minutes will be broadcast.
 All on Rai 2 from Monday to Friday at 7.15.
-“I’ve always had performance anxiety – Fiorello’s words -, sometimes it’s pure terror.
-I think starting the day in a good mood is doing a public service, this is part of Rai’s duties”.
 This edition will end on June 9, 2023.

 Streaming and TV